tencentyun/intlcloud-documents/product/网络/云联网/购买指南/计费总览_intl.md

 The CCN fee incurred by the interconnection between Guangzhou and Beijing in June is: billable bandwidth (120 Mbps) * valid day ratio (14 / 30) * tiered unit price (13USD/Mbps/month) = USD728

-Fees for other regions (Guangzhou-Shanghai, Beijing-Shanghai) are calculated in the same way .
+Fees for other regions (Guangzhou-Shanghai, Beijing-Shanghai) are calculated in the same way.

 The CCN fee incurred in June is **the sum of all cross-regional interconnection fees**.
 [](https://main.qcloudimg.com/raw/67fc221ad32ae2359e5159e3af219d98.png)